bseltz-cohesity/scripts/powershell/directoryQuota/README.md

 * -viewName: name of new view where paths are located
 * -path: (optional) directory path(s) within view to apply the quota (comma separated)
 * -pathList: (optional) text file containing paths to apply the quota (one path per line)
-* -quotaLimitGB: quota limit in GB
+* -quotaLimitGiB: quota limit in GiB
-* -quotaAlertGB: alert threshold in GB
+* -quotaAlertGiB: alert threshold in GiB